-As of April 2010, the County had spent approximately \$1.45 billion on the project.
+As of October 2010, the County had spent approximately \$1.63 billion on the project.
 The County expects to fund the balance of construction costs from the proceeds of the Bonds and a combination of Revenue of the System and additional borrowings (see "Capital Improvement Plan" and "Future Financing Plans").

 Project Status.
 Most elements of the conveyance system are either complete (the marine outfall) or on schedule to be complete without impacting the scheduled commissioning of the treatment plant.
 The one critical exception is the central tunnel, comprised of the two segments referred to as BT-2 (eastbound) and BT-3 (westbound).
 Construction in these segments was originally under contract with Vinci, Parsons and Frontier-Kemper ("VPFK").
 In May 2009, construction was temporarily suspended in both central tunnel segments after inspections revealed extensive damage to the cutterhead rims on the tunnel boring machines.
 Subsequently, VPFK successfully repaired the BT-2 machine; tunnel construction resumed in February 2010 and was completed on June 22, 2010.
-VPFK proposed a cost estimate of \$98 million for BT-3 and a schedule through the end of 2012 to repair the damaged BT-3 machine and complete construction of that segment.
-The County did not agree with this cost or the proposed approach to completing BT-3.
+VPFK proposed a cost estimate of \$98 million for BT-3 completion and a schedule through the end of 2012 to repair the damaged BT-3 machine and complete construction of that segment.
+The County did not agree with this cost or the proposed approach to completing BT-3 and selected a different contractor to complete the BT-3 mining work.

-While VPFK remains under contract to complete the eastbound BT-2 tunnel, there is a dispute over past claims and contractor default.
-The County asserts that VPFK is in default of its obligations because, among other things, the contractor cannot achieve substantial completion of all work by November 23, 2010, as required by the contract.
-Currently, approximately \$178 million in costs are in dispute between the County and VPFK.
-The County is seeking reimbursement from VPFK for approximately \$48 million in costs already incurred in addressing the delays in the tunneling, plus approximately \$70 million for contractual obligations to be paid to the new contractor.
-Additionally, VPFK is seeking reversal of approximately \$60 million in change orders and claims that were denied by the County.
-The dispute may not be resolved until the project is complete.
-See "Legal and Tax Information-Litigation."
+While VPFK remains under contract to complete the eastbound BT-2 and BT-3 lining and pipe installation work, there is a dispute over past claims and contractor default.
+The County asserts that VPFK is in default of its obligations because, among other things, the contractor did not achieve substantial completion of all work by November 23, 2010, as required by the contract.

-On February 18, 2010, the King County Executive deemed the VPFK proposal for completing BT-3 unacceptable and declared an emergency to enable the County to waive bidding requirements and hire a new contractor.
+On February 18, 2010, the King County Executive deemed the VPFK proposal for completing BT-3 unacceptable and declared an emergency to enable the County to waive bidding requirements and hire a new contractor to complete the tunneling.
 Under the waiver, two of the companies hired for the west tunnel, Jay Dee and Coluccio (together, "JDC"), were hired to complete construction of the BT-3 tunnel.
-The new BT-3 contract with JDC calls for completion of mining in September 2011 and all work under the contract to be complete by late 2011.
-The County expects that this new contract will allow the remaining tunneling to proceed on the revised schedule, given the effective management team, refurbished boring machine and proven record of progress of the JCT team.
+The new BT-3 construction schedule calls for completion of mining in September 2011 and all work under the JDC contract to be complete by late 2011.
+JDC began mining of the BT-3 remaining segment on September 30, 2010; costs are in line with those expected through September 2010.
+The County expects that this new contract will allow the remaining tunneling to proceed on the revised schedule, given the effective management team, refurbished boring machine and proven record of progress of the JDC team.
+VPFK remains under contract to complete all remaining work on the BT-3 tunnel with the exception of the tunneling.